 On your Android device

-Go to More > App Settings.
+In the Netflix app, go to More > App Settings.

 Make sure your internet bandwidth is free

 Also, make sure that other apps on your device, some idle devices, or other people on your local network aren’t using bandwidth since this can result in bad streaming quality on Netflix.

 5. Netflix is showing me a black screen

 Another problem you could face while streaming your favorite TV shows and movies is that Netflix might show you a black screen.

 Fix Netflix black screen error on Windows 10

 If you see the Netflix black screen on Windows 10, but you can hear the audio, there could be an issue with your PC’s graphics drivers.
 So, consider updating them.